Dark Skies: Episodes

-Home media release
+Home media

 Following fan campaigns for many years, an announcement was made that Dark Skies would receive a complete series DVD box set release in October 2007 (presumably for Region 1).
 However, Sony Entertainment subsequently canceled the release, citing prohibitive music licensing costs.

 Executive producers Bryce Zabel and Brent Friedman received permission from Sony to find a DVD releasing partner to put the series on the market.
 However, three independent DVD firms, while initially extremely enthusiastic about doing so, also backed away after discovering the potential costs involved in licensing the period music.
 Zabel told fans on his blog:

 It doesn't mean the idea is dead but it does mean it's not going to be easy.
 I'm as committed as I've ever been to seeing the series released on DVD so that old fans and new fans can have an excellent quality viewing experience, the way we always intended.
 Or maybe the conspiracy we wrote about is real and they just don't want the truth to get out...

 On January 11, 2009, Zabel reported that "Brent and I aren't ready to say that's the end of it, but it's the end of the beginning.
 We're probably more disappointed than any fan out there."

 Region 2 distribution rights were acquired by Mediumrare, with the full series being released on DVD in the United Kingdom on October 18, 2010.

 On the August 9, 2010, episode of Coast to Coast AM, Zabel announced that the series would be released on Region 1 DVD by Shout!
 Factory on January 20, 2011.
 The series was successfully released in the US on six DVDs, including a number of special features (an hour-long "making of" documentary, and the never-before-seen pitch for the second season, among others) on the last disc.

 The pilot episode was included in the last DVD as an extra.